Petualangan Sherina 2

 Petualangan Sherina 2 (lit.
 'Sherina's Adventure 2') is a 2023 Indonesian family musical action-adventure film directed by Riri Riza and produced by Mira Lesmana.
-It is a sequel of 2000 film Petualangan Sherina.
+It is a sequel of the 2000 film Petualangan Sherina.
 Sherina Munaf and Derby Romero reprised their roles from the first film, with Ardit Erwandha, Chandra Satria, Randy Danistha, Kelly Tandiono, Quinn Salman, and Isyana Sarasvati joining the ensemble cast.

 Initially announced in 2020, the production had been delayed due to the COVID-19 pandemic.
 The film was released in Indonesian theatres on 28 September 2023.
 It received five nominations at the 2024 Indonesian Film Festival.

 Premise

 Sherina, now a journalist, gets reunited with Sadam, now a program manager in a conservation non-governmental organization in the Kalimantan forest.
 They are tasked to reunite an infant orangutan to its parents.